paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 }
 ```

-The JSON object corresponds to one of the requested items whose `type` was `"value"` or `"descendantsValues"`
+The JSON object corresponds to one of the requested items whose `type` was `"value"` or `"descendantsValues"`.

 Returned when the `type` of the query was `"value"`:

-- `key` is guaranteed to be equal to one of the `key`s provided as parameter
+- `key` is guaranteed to be equal to one of the `key`s provided.
 - `value` is a string containing the hexadecimal-encoded value of the storage entry.

 Returned when the `type` of the query was `"descendantsValues"`:

-- `key` is guaranteed to start with one of the `key`s provided as a parameter
+- `key` is guaranteed to start with one of the `key`s provided.
 - `value` is a string containing the hexadecimal-encoded value of the storage entry.

 ### Hash